maniospas/Blombly/docs/basics/builtins.md

 </pre>

-A similar syntax breaks away from loops below, though we will not dabble on handling returned values for now.
-Contrary to error handling overheads, it is lightweight to intercept returns.
+A similar syntax breaks away from loops below.
+Contrary to errors, it is lightweight to intercept returns.
+In other cases, prepend `try` to loop bodies to let internal returns skip the rest of the body.

 ```java
 // main.bb